Lukas Franks PI

 “Bullshit, here too.
 I don’t need trouble.
 I am making honest living.”

 “Sure you are, which is exactly why I’m here.
-I have a business proposition.
-Ever hear of a club called The Pink Nowhere?”
+I have a business proposition.”

 “It’s in Redcent.
-Place for fruits and trannies.”
+Place for fruits.”

 “I hear the Organitskaya runs it.”